Bias-inducing geometries: an exactly solvable data model with fairness implications: Mitigation strategies

-To assess the fairness of a ML model on a given data distribution, a plethora of different fairness criteria have been designed \cite{speicher2018unified,castelnovo2022clarification}.
-Appendix~\ref{app:fairness_metrics} presents a summary of the criteria considered in our analysis.
-Following the lines of \cite{speicher2018unified}, we aim to quantify exactly how far is a given trained model from meeting each of these criteria.
-Given a classification event $E$ --specified by the criterion-- and the group membership $C$, a natural measure of their independence is provided by the Mutual Information (MI):
+To assess or ensure the fairness of a ML model on a given data distribution, a plethora of different fairness criteria have been designed \citep{speicher2018unified,castelnovo2022clarification}.
+In convex settings, any of these criteria can be separately enforced via a hard constraint during the optimisation process \citep{agarwal2018reductions, agarwal2019fair, celis2019classification}.
+However, it was proved that some criteria are completely incompatible and cannot be exactly achieved simultaneously \citep{kleinberg2016inherent,corbett2018measure, barocas-hardt-narayanan-2019}.
+In the same spirit of \citep{speicher2018unified}, we drop the hard constraint and instead quantify exactly how far a given trained model is from meeting the criteria.
+Each criterion requires the probability of obtaining a specific classification outcome $E$ to be the same across the sub-populations.
+For example, according to the definition of \emph{Equal Opportunity} (Table \ref{tab:fairness_metrics}), the \emph{true positive} rate $P(E=(\hat{Y}=1\,|\,Y=1))$ should not depend on the group-membership $C$.
+A natural measure of the observed dependence between $E$ and $C$ is given by the Mutual Information (MI):

-Clearly, the fairness condition is completely verified only if the joint distribution factorises, i.e. $\mathbb P[E,C] = \mathbb P[E] \mathbb P[C]$, and the mutual information goes to zero.
-This represents the impossibility of predicting the classification outcome of an unbiased model just from the group membership.
+The fairness condition is exactly verified only when the joint distribution factorizes, i.e. $\mathbb P[E,C] = \mathbb P[E] \mathbb P[C]$, and the mutual information goes to zero.
+Table \ref{tab:fairness_metrics} provides some other examples of classification events $E$, for some well-established fairness criteria.
+Note that some criteria might not be sensible in specific settings (e.g., \emph{Statistical Parity} is unlikely to be guaranteed in a drug-testing scenario).